dream-ardor/Engineering_Knowledge/tools/Nodejs.md

 # Node.js

 Node.js is an asynchronous JavaScript based run-time environment that allows you to build a wide variety of web applications and web servers.
+Node is designed to build scalable network applications with its event driven, non-blocking I/O model that makes it lightweight and efficient.

 My Thoughts on Node.js